-BC Hydro is working with Indigenous communities to build long term relationships by incorporating their interests into the Site C project and finding ways to avoid, mitigate and minimize impacts together.
+We're working with Indigenous communities to build long-term relationships by incorporating their interests into the Site C project and finding ways to mitigate impacts and advance reconciliation together.

-As we move forward with our activities in the area, we're working together with First Nations to:
+As we move forward with our activities in the area, we're working with First Nations to:

-- Build meaningful and long lasting relationships that respect their interests;
+- Build meaningful and long-lasting relationships that respect Indigenous interests;

-- Understand their concerns and find ways to avoid and mitigate potential impacts and;
+- Understand concerns and find ways to avoid and mitigate potential impacts; and